ijl20/widget_interface/widgets-new-revised.md

   [string, required, commonly based on `widget_id`]
 * `static_url`: URL prefix via which the content of the widget source directory can be accessed. [string, required]
+* `height`: the height in pixels of the area that the widget occupies in the current layout [integer, optional]
+* `width`: the width in pixels of the area that the widget occupies in the current layout [integer, optional]
+* `settings`: an object containing a copy of configuration parameters inherited from the enclosing framework's setup.
+Only parameters with names starting `SMARTPANEL_` are included [object, required].
+Currently use values:
+      * `SMARTPANEL_TRANSPORT_API`: URL base for the TFC transport API
+      * `SMARTPANEL_RT_API`: URL base for the real time bus traffic data

 Constructor
 -----------